Elda-Dani/Elda_Dani_Resume/README.md

 # Experience

-Software Engineer, Nest Digital Private Limited (July 2022-Present).
+Software Engineer, Nest Digital Private Limited (July 2022-Present). <br>
+<p>Working as a full stack developer in projects.
+Good exposure in design
+and development of web application using SpringBoot, Hibernate, Angular, HTML and Java.
+Developed various modules with respect to design patters such as Factory and Singleton.
+Worked on unit testing frameworks in like Jasmine and Junit.
+Developed and maintained web application using OutSystems low-code-platform.
+Experience in designing and developing of mobile application using Flutter and Firebase.</p>

 # Skills